Brent Turney, Chair

 - See the Music Department “Silent Adviser” for recital attendance requirements.

-- The following organizations are open to all students regardless of major: Pointer Pep Bands, Concert Choir or Choral Union, Wind Ensemble, Concert Band, Campus Band, Instrumental Jazz Ensemble, University Orchestra, Campus Orchestra, and numerous small ensembles.
+- The following organizations are open to all students: Pointer Pep Bands, Concert Choir or Choral Union, Wind Ensemble, Concert or Campus Band, Instrumental Jazz Ensemble, University Orchestra, and numerous small ensembles.

-- Must meet all major requirements for bachelor of music degree OR bachelor of arts degree.
+- Meet all major requirements for bachelor of music degree OR bachelor of arts degree.

 - To graduate with a major in music you must have a minimum 2.0 cumulative grade point average (2.75 to student teach) in all required major courses, including transfer courses, regardless of any declaration of academic bankruptcy.
 You may repeat courses in the major if you follow the course repeat policy .